integration-system/gooc/README.md

 2) If no properties matches returns `nil`
 3) Use `*` in whitelist to allow all properties from root
 4) White and black list composition
-* Black list has higher priority than black
+* 'Black' list has higher priority than 'white'
 * Some cases:

 | Whitelist    | Blacklist    | Result                           |